Get E-Book

 console.log(a.afterB); // undefined

-The gotcha is reassignment.
-If A does module.exports = new SomeClass() after B has already grabbed the old module.exports, B holds a reference to the original empty object.
-The reassignment creates a new object; it doesn't mutate the old one.
+The common failure mode is reassignment.
+If A does module.exports = new SomeClass() after B has already received the old module.exports, B keeps a reference to the original empty object.
+The reassignment points A's module at a new object; it does not mutate the object B already holds.

-Most circular dependency bugs come from exactly this: code that reassigns module.exports in a file that's part of a cycle.
-The fix is usually to avoid reassignment (use exports.thing = ... instead) or restructure the dependency graph to break the cycle.
+Most circular dependency bugs come from exactly that pattern: a module in a cycle replaces module.exports after another module has captured the initial object.
+The usual fix is to avoid reassignment in the cycle, using exports.thing = ..., or to restructure the dependency graph so the cycle disappears.

 // a.js